onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

 -   Essential for SOC analyst workflows involving Windows infrastructure

 After installation, the add-on will automatically begin parsing Windows event data with proper field mapping, making our security event analysis much more efficient and accurate.
+**Important:** The port 9997 configuration is essential - without this step, the Universal Forwarders won't be able to send data to Splunk, and you'll see connection errors in the forwarder logs.
+This configuration prepares Splunk to receive and properly process the security telemetry we'll be generating from our Active Directory environment and test machine in the subsequent steps.

 ## Step 4: Installing and Configuring Splunk Universal Forwarder on Windows Machines
 ### 4.1 Downloading Splunk Universal Forwarder